nicolasvarob/gapi-python-query/README.md

 # Quering Interface for Google Analytics API

-## It get the response and transform it to DataFrame
+It get the response and transform it to DataFrame

+## How it works ?

 ### Initialize Analytics